herdiantrisufriyana/rplec/README.md

-# rplec: An R package of placental epigenetic clocks to estimate aging by DNA-methylation-based gestational age
+# rplec: An R package of placental epigenetic clock to estimate aging by DNA-methylation-based gestational age

 `rplec` is an R package designed to estimate placental aging based on gestational age using DNA methylation levels, so called placental epigenetic clock (PlEC).
 We developed a PlEC for the 2024 Placental Clock DREAM Challenge (https://www.synapse.org/Synapse:syn59520082/wiki/628063).
 Our PlEC achieved the top performance based on an independent test set.
-We also included two previous PlECs from Lee et al (2019) and Mayne et al (2016) in this package.
-It can be used to identify accelerated/decelerated aging of placenta for understanding placental dysfunction-related conditions, e.g., great obstetrical syndromes including preeclampsia, fetal growth restriction, preterm labor, preterm premature rupture of the membranes, late spontaneous abortion, and placental abruption.
+PlEC can be used to identify accelerated/decelerated aging of placenta for understanding placental dysfunction-related conditions, e.g., great obstetrical syndromes including preeclampsia, fetal growth restriction, preterm labor, preterm premature rupture of the membranes, late spontaneous abortion, and placental abruption.

 ## Features

 - **Normalize DNA methylation values**: We provided normalization feature based on beta mixture quantile (BMIQ) method before using a PlEC.

-- **Estimate DNA-methylation-based gestational age**: Three PlECs are available for estimating gestational age: (1) Sufriyana et al (2024); (2) Lee et al (2019); and (3) Mayne et al.
+- **Estimate DNA-methylation-based gestational age**: A PlEC is available for estimating gestational age.

 - **Perform quality control**: A user can evaluate the PlEC accuracy based on calibration plot, root mean squared error (RMSE), mean absolute error (MAE), and correlation coefficient (Pearson's r) before interpreting the DNA-methylation-based gestational age to identify placental aging.